 More importantly, this needs to be rapid, agile, adaptable, and scalable.
 It is here that low-code software development will play a crucial role.

 Low-code accelerates the app development journey significantly, often by over 50%, while also reducing costs proportionately.
 This can be game-changing for banks and financial institutions that wish to offer innovative services to their customers.

-Whether you need an app that lets users buy cryptocurrency or simply complete their Know Your Customer (KYC) compliance remotely, a low code platform can help you develop and deploy it within weeks, if not days!
+Whether you need an app that lets users buy cryptocurrency or simply complete their Know Your Customer (KYC) compliance remotely, a financial services and banking low-code platform can help you develop and deploy it within weeks, if not days!
 In fact, that’s what a Fortune 100 insurance company did with WaveMaker.
 They used the WaveMaker platform to swiftly develop innovative applications, with 80% less coding than traditional development would have needed, and without any additional investment in skilled resources.

 One of the biggest costs associated with application development tends to be technical debt.